Dublin

 • Among the allegations deemed to be insufficient are claims regarding the excessive length of procedures, lack of access to employment, security concerns and challenges in accessing medical assistance.

-These features reveal a significant focus on the applicant’s statements as well as on past treatment and events directly experienced in the responsible Member State.[53]
+These features reveal a significant focus on the applicant’s statements as well as on past treatment and events directly experienced in the responsible Member State.[54]
 Furthermore, apparently, the applicant is required to disclose such treatment/events proprio motu, as the authorities are not specifically required to ask follow-up questions regarding potential risks in the responsible Member State.
+While according to CPR’s analysis, some diverging decisions were identified[55] the jurisprudence of TCA South has predominantly adopted similar positions since then.[56]

 This understanding of the applicant’s burden of allegation/substantiation has also been applied by the Court in cases concerning transfers to other Member States.
+According to the analysis conducted, the most relevant consequences seem to be:

 • A significant focus on the need to describe concrete situations that have impacted the applicant directly;[57]